SpocWiki/_public/schema.org/predicate/Relations/has/has_diversity_policy.md

 - [ #has/_diversity_policy :: CreativeWork, URL ] or
 - [ has_diversity_policy :: CreativeWork, URL ]

-Statement on diversity policy by an &lt;a class="localLink" href="/Organization"&gt;Organization&lt;/a&gt; e.g. a &lt;a class="localLink" href="/NewsMediaOrganization"&gt;NewsMediaOrganization&lt;/a&gt;.
-For a &lt;a class="localLink" href="/NewsMediaOrganization"&gt;NewsMediaOrganization&lt;/a&gt;, a statement describing the newsroom�s diversity policy on both staffing and sources, typically providing staffing data.
+Statement on diversity policy by an [[Organization]] e.g. a [[NewsMediaOrganization]].
+For a [[NewsMediaOrganization]], a statement describing the newsroom�s diversity policy on both staffing and sources, typically providing staffing data.

 Relation describes that:
 [ #has_/domain  :: NewsMediaOrganization, Organization ]